JonasGroeger/amos-ss15-proj4/README.md

 # Running the Tests

-If you want to run the tests using for example `./gradlew test`, you have to set the profile to `test` in the configuration file `src/main/resources/config/application.yml`.
-Disable all other `profiles.active` settings.
-Don't forget the change back for development!
+If you want to run the tests using for example `./gradlew test`.